dralshehri/hijridate/README.md

 ## Limitations

-- The conversion is valid for dates from the beginning of 1343 AH (1 August 1924 CE) to the end of 1500 AH (16 November 2077 CE).
+- The date range supported by converter is limited to the period from the beginning of 1343 AH (1 August 1924 CE) to the end of 1500 AH (16 November 2077 CE).
-- This package is not intended for religious purposes where sighting of the lunar crescent at the beginning of Hijri month is still preferred.
+- The conversion is not intended for religious purposes where sighting of the lunar crescent at the beginning of Hijri month is still preferred.

 ## Installation